David Thomson (writer)

-David Thomson (1914 – 1988) was a writer and BBC radio producer.
+David Thomson (1914–1988) was a writer and BBC producer.
+He was known for radio documentaries as well as writing children's books, memoirs and novels.

 Early life

 David Robert Alexander Thomson was born in British colonial India to Scottish parents.
 His father served in the Indian Army and was wounded in the Great War.
 As a child, Thomson lived in Scotland, as well as in Derbyshire and London, where he attended University College School.
 At the age of eleven, he sustained an eye injury which nearly blinded him.
 Unable to continue at school, he was sent to the home of his maternal grandmother in Nairn, Scotland, where he was taught by private tutors.
 At fourteen, Thomson returned to London and the progressive King Alfred School, London to complete his schooling.
 As an undergraduate he studied Modern History at Lincoln College, Oxford.
 At this time he also started to tutor a daughter of an Anglo-Irish family, the Kirkwoods, at Woodbrook House in County Roscommon, Ireland.